kevmitch/mpv-autocrop/README.md

 autocropping scripts for [mpv](https://github.com/mpv-player/mpv)

-This script uses mpv to search its arguments for valid playlist items and automatically computes the appropriate --vf=crop command for each one.
-These are then amalgamated with any unparsed arguments and used to finally execute mpv.
+The main script is mpv-autocrop.py.
+It uses calls mpv with lua scripts to search the arguments for valid playlist items and then automatically compute the appropriate --vf=crop command for each one.
+Finally it calls mpv with the the computed crop command.
+Unparsed arguments are passed on to mpv.

 dependencies
 ============